The Kent Website since 1999

 We aim to write as much of our content as possible rather than simply repeat information published elsewhere, we do welcome original user reviews and suggestions and recommendations.
 If you would like a free listing or to suggest somewhere for inclusion simply send us an email with La France in the subject line.

 Wimereux can usually be reached in less than half an hours car's drive from Calais.
 It is a very traditional Northern French seaside town.
 Very popular at the beginning of the 20th century, it boasts a links golf course, botanical gardens, art exhibitions and equestrian facilities; pursuits just as popular between the wars as they are today.
+This link for Honfleur tourist help.

 Take the coastal road between from Calais and Boulogne and you'll get a feel for the character of an area that's known affectionately by locals as the Two Caps.
 The D940 is much less popular route than the dual carriageway that links the seaside towns of the Opal Coast but it's a much better way to see the local countryside and villages.
 If time permits stop off for lunch and you'll get to know a lot more about this are which has in a sense been on the the front line of conflicts between Britain and France over the last six hundred years.
 If you seek reliable recommendations on where to stay and eat you are likely to get the most from your stay.
 Prices will generally be a little cheaper than staying in Calais or other nearby towns.